A blanket around the Earth

 Certain gases in the atmosphere block heat from escaping.
-Long-lived gases, remaining semi-permanently in the atmosphere, which do not respond physically or chemically to changes in temperature are described as "forcing" climate change whereas gases, such as water, which respond physically or chemically to changes in temperature are seen as "feedbacks."
+Long-lived gases that remain semi-permanently in the atmosphere and do not respond physically or chemically to changes in temperature are described as "forcing" climate change.
+Gases, such as water vapor, which respond physically or chemically to changes in temperature are seen as "feedbacks."

 Gases that contribute to the greenhouse effect include: